Tracing and Reversing Edits in LLMs: Reversing Edits

 \subsection{Reversal}

 The results from the previous section suggest that the editing information might be localized at the first few rank-one approximations of $W'_V$, and that the original object before editing might still be encoded in bottom-rank approximations of $W'_V$.
 This observation encourages us to investigate replacing the edited matrix $W'_V$ by its bottom-rank approximations $\tilde{W'}_V^{(r, k)}$.
 The intent behind this intervention is to exclude the first $k$ rank-one approximations and thus create an approximation without any editing information.
 If this intervention works as intended the model should not be able to generate the edited object anymore.
-We evaluate the removal of the edited object by calculating how often the model is able to generate the edited object after the intervention, and refer to this as \emph{editing accuracy}.
-Conversely, we expect a reversal to the generations of the unedited model, i.e, an increase in \emph{reversal accuracy}.
+We evaluate the removal of the edited object by \emph{editing accuracy} (lower is better, as we want the model to forget the edit) and recovering the original object by \emph{reversal accuracy} (higher is better).

 Following previous work on reversing in-context edits~\citep{youssef-etal-2025-make}, we evaluate reverting the model generations back to the original generations by calculating the agreement of the original output and the output of the model after the intervention.
-Editing and reversal accuracy are calculated as $\frac{1}{N} \sum_{i=1}^{N} \mathbf{1}(\hat{y_i} = y_i)$, where $y_i$ is the original output, and $\hat{y_i}$ are edited and reverse-edited output.
-Following~\citep{du-etal-2024-context, youssef-etal-2025-make}, we approximate the model's outputs using the next token prediction.
+Editing and reversal accuracy are calculated as $\frac{1}{n} \sum_{i=1}^{n} \mathbf{1}(\hat{y_i} = y_i)$, where $\hat{y_i}$ is the reverse-edited output and $y_i$ is the original or edited output for edit $i$.
+For reversal accuracy, we approximate the model's outputs using the next token prediction, following~\citet{du-etal-2024-context, youssef-etal-2025-make}.
 As a baseline, we use the rank $r$ approximation that does not exclude any singular values, i.e., we set $k=0$.
 Here, we use 310 instances, uniformly sampled from 31 relations.